OlumideG/instagram-page/README.md

 # instagram-page
-HTML/CSS of ana instagram account
+HTML/CSS of an instagram account